Résumé Do's & Don'ts

 - Remember ease of reading and logical flow is important

-- Use white space to make text stand out,1 inch margins are preferable when space allows
+- Use white space to make text stand out, one inch margins are preferable when space allows

 - Use ONE font throughout that is easy to read and professional such as Times New Roman or Ariel